 The term ‘fake it till you make it’ certainly doesn’t apply here.
-Our Essex marketing agency believes Brands who fake woke-ness have an increased risk of ruining their consumer perception levels and harming their company sales.
+Our Essex marketing agency believes Brands who fake woke-ness have an increased risk of ruining their consumer perception levels; which consequently harms their company sales.
 In 2017, Pepsi’s “Jump In” depicted Kendall Jenner calming the tensions between police and protestors with a can of Pepsi.
 The ad was criticized for seemingly trivialising the Black Lives Matter movement and was so universally derided that Pepsi pulled and apologised for it after just one day of it going live.
 Despite this, Pepsi hit its lowest consumer perception levels in almost 10 years and was branded the marketing fail of the year.

 Appearing authentic can be challenging for brands.
 But before you call the crisis management team, why not ask the experts.
 For more information about how VerriBerri, Essex marketing agency, can help with your brand strategies, get in touch today on 01376 386 850.